 Make Ahead Mashed Potatoes

-Great idea!
 This recipe can easily be made in advance.
-Follow the instructions below and transfer the potatoes to a oven safe, microwave safe bowl or dish up to 48 hours in advance.
+Follow the instructions in the recipe card below.
+Transfer the cooled potatoes to a oven safe, microwave safe bowl or dish and cover tightly.

 Remove potatoes from refrigerator an hour before reheating.